jaiswalkpraveen/jukin-whatchamacallit/README.md

 ## General info
 The task is to create automated UI tests for a Login Flow (all 4 screens).The Login Flow consists of these pages:

-Login Page
+Login Page,
-Forgot Password Page
+Forgot Password Page,
-Register Page
+Register Page,
 Success Page

 ## Prerequisite
-application should be up
+http://localhost:8080/WhatChaMaCallIt should be up and running

 ## Setup
-To run this project, install below items locally :
+To run this project, install below items locally:

 ```
 Java 8
 Maven
-chrome webdriver need to be installed inside grailsUIAutomation folder from https://chromedriver.storage.googleapis.com/index.html?path=86.0.4240.22/ as per OS
+chrome webdriver and place it in grailsUIAutomation folder (Please download webdriver from here: https://chromedriver.storage.googleapis.com/index.html)
 ```

 ## Running the tests